icgordon/ReproducibleResearchProject2/README.md

-# Reproduciblen Research Project 2
+# Reproducible Research Project 2

 A copy of the file published to RPubs, just in case.